Welcome to Dr Carroll & Partners, Cumbernauld

 Dr Linda Findlay, Medical Director South Lanarkshire Health and Social Care Partnership, said: “We want people to know that their practices are open and here to help.
 However, there have been a lot of changes due to covid-19 and these will be in place for the foreseeable future.”

 There are 100 GP practices across Lanarkshire and while each will have their own process, there are changes that will be consistent across practices.
 These include:

 - Most appointments will now be by telephone or video consultation.
 After your initial assessment by telephone, practice staff will advise what is most appropriate for you.
-Remember this may be another service – for example, self-care, dentist, community pharmacy or optician.
+Remember this may be another service – for example, self-care, dentist, community pharmacy (Pharmacy First) or optician (LENS).
 Please do not turn up at the practice without an appointment, to help reduce the risk of spreading the virus.